Willowmay/Energy-Consumption/README.md

 # Energy-Consumption

 This project is one of my course mideterm project, cooperated with my classmates Adam Kirstein.
 Thanks to our team effort!
+Hope you could enjor data analysis world :)

-Dataset Description & Data Source
+1. Dataset Description & Data Source

 The dataset that we have chosen to use is an historical representation of consumed energy transition by country from 1800.
 The dataset is broken into columns of various energy sources, such as fuelwood, and electricity,